fastoch/Nest-Full-Course/TUTO.md

 ```

 Note that we need to install the 'mapped-types' package via `npm i @nestjs/mapped-types -D`
-The `-D` is for adding the package to the devDependencies.
+The `-D` is for adding the package to the dev dependencies.

 ## Using our DTOs